Water safety tips

 Ready for water together!

-That sounds nice of course but how can we together ensure that we live and work as safely as possible below sea level?
-What do we do and what can you do yourself?
+That sounds great, of course, but how can we work together to ensure that we live and work as safely as possible below sea level?
+What are we doing, and what can you do yourself?

 Check out the tips below!